Our new Question format returns grounded answers from any page - zero hallucinations, 100x fewer tokens. Try it now →

 coindex and Hessian spectrum, confirms that these metrics on

-converts everything it sees on a webpage to one of the specified formats.
-To control this behavior, Firecrawl offers the following parameters:
+By default, scrape() converts everything it sees on a webpage to one of the specified formats.
+A handful of extra parameters change what gets scraped and how:

-excludes the navigation, footers, headers, etc. and is set to True by default.
+• only_main_content excludes navigation, footers, and headers.
+On by default.

 url = "https://arxiv.org"